ppkgtmm/bank-churn-prediction/README.md

 ## Inference

-An API is developed to serve predictions from model based on input data provided to `/predict` endpoint

-Sample input from data originally labeled as existing customer but some of the customer characteristics are similar to attrited customer (see [exploration notebook](https://github.com/ppkgtmm/hello-hello/blob/main/exploration.ipynb)).
-Consequently, the customer is categorized as churning
+An API is developed to serve predictions from model based on input data provided to `/predict` endpoint.
+Sample input used here was originally labeled as existing customer; however, some of the customer characteristics are similar to attrited customer (see [exploration notebook](https://github.com/ppkgtmm/hello-hello/blob/main/exploration.ipynb) for more information).
+The tuned model categorized the customer as churning

 ```json
 [